trunk-io/neovim-trunk/README.md

 ## Notes

 Debug logs are supported through the use of the [smartpde/debuglog](https://github.com/smartpde/debuglog).
 Add a plugin source in your global setup, run `require("debuglog").setup()`, and in nvim run `:DebugLogEnable *`

+You can use [Trouble](https://github.com/folke/trouble.nvim) to view a summary of diagnostics

 For future development, additional effort is needed for the following features: